Duchene, Varlamov lead Avalanche past Lightning 4-0

 Andreas Martinsen and Carl Soderberg scored for the Avalanche, who are 2-1 on a four-game trip.
 Colorado beat Pittsburgh in overtime and lost to Washington earlier on the trip.

 Duchene scored in the final minute of both the first and second periods.
 Varlamov made a strong save on Nikita Kucherov’s low right circle shot in the second.

 Tampa Bay went 3-1 on a season-opening four-game homestand.
-The Lightning allowed the first goal in all four games.

 After Tampa Bay’s Steven Stamkos couldn’t control the puck at the Lightning blue line, Duchene skated in alone down the slot and opened the scoring with 24.1 seconds left in the first on a rebound after his first shot was turned aside by Ben Bishop.
 Duchene had been pointless in his previous five games, including three this season.